zachsmithtexas/arcane-cli/TASKS.md

        Support auto-download and extraction for research zips or agent files.
        _Criteria:_ CLI command downloads and extracts, handles file collisions.
        _File:_ `/core/download.js`

-> Copy/paste this into your Obsidian vault or GitHub Project for atomic task management.